cdavies2/HTTP_Server/README.md

 # GET and POST Requests
 In order to access all available functions of this server, you can utilize curl commands on a separate terminal from the one you’re running the server on.

-Perform a get request with the command below
+Perform a GET request with the command below
 ```
 curl -X GET http://127.0.0.1:5000
 ```